-With family members holding non-voting shares, additional savings are available.
-For example, if you are in the top Ontario tax bracket and you need to pay $10,000 in tuition, you have to draw about $19,813 in salary or about $16,703 in dividends from the corporation in order to have disposable income of $10,000 to finance the tuition.
-As noted above, you may pay an individual with no other income about $35,500 in (non-eligible) dividends and they will have no tax payable.
-With tuition and educational refundable tax credits, with amount will be higher.
+For dividend income, with family members holding non-voting shares, additional savings are available.
+For example, if you are in the top Ontario tax bracket and you need to pay $10,000 in tuition, you have to draw about $21,520 in salary (ignoring CPP contributions) or about $18,800 in dividends from the corporation in order to have disposable income of $10,000 to finance the tuition.
+As noted above, you may pay an individual with no other income about $31,000 in (non-eligible) dividends and they will have no tax payable.
+With their tuition and educational refundable tax credits, with amount will be higher.

 With some professions, a sister corporation owned by your spouse and other family members may be incorporated to perform the administrative and other non-professional services of your PC.
 Properly structured, the corporations will not be associated corporations.
 If they were associated, both corporations would have to share in the $500,000 small business limit.
 The sister company may bill your corporation cost plus a 15% mark-up which is generally the profit to the sister corporation.